 - Current amount of debt.
 The other part of the debt-to-income ratio is debt.
 Businesses and borrowers with too much debt will have difficulty getting new loans.

 - Collateral.
-Debt backed by things of value is considered less risky, so collateral-based loans can be easier to get and have lower interest rates.
+Lenders view debt backed by things of value as less risky, so collateral-based loans can be easier to get and have lower interest rates.

 - Industry.
 During the loan approval process, lenders assess the risk of your type of business.
 Some industries are easier to get loans in than others.

-One of the biggest punches to the gut business owners face with a business loan is getting a sky-high interest rate.
+For business owners considering a business loan, sky-high interest rates can feel like a punch to the gut.
 However, the better your credit score, the more likely you’ll get a low rate on a loan.
 Keep in mind that lenders look at both personal and business credit scores and history.
 And because most small-business owners don’t have business credit, personal credit is that much more important.
 In most cases, you’ll need a credit score of at least 600 to acquire a business loan.

 Credit score tier information